 The fear of the Lord is the foundation of true knowledge, that is, knowledge that has to do with God's purpose and will.
 We do not have it by nature, but it is the foundation to growth in God's way.

 His Feasts are for the purpose of instruction—in trust, which is faith, in vision, which is hope, in affection and submission, which is love, and a deep, abiding respect, which is the fear of the Lord—all focused on enhancing our relationship with Him and fulfilling His will.

 Now, how important is this fear of the Lord?

 Isaiah 33 says something very interesting regarding the fear of the Lord:

 Isaiah 33:5-6 The Lord is exalted for He dwells on high.
 He has filled Zion with judgment and righteousness.
 Wisdom and knowledge shall be the stability of your times, and strength of [your] salvation; the fear of the Lord is His treasure.

 Another very interesting statement there.
 The NIV alters that reading just a bit, and I think it is very interesting.

-Isaiah 33:5-6 (NIV) The Lord is exalted for He dwells on high.
-He will fill Zion with justice and righteousness.
-He will be the sure foundation for your times; a rich store of salvation, wisdom and knowledge.
-The fear of the Lord is the key to this treasure.
+Isaiah 33:5-6 (NIV) The Lord is exalted for he dwells on high; he will fill Zion with justice and righteousness.
+He will be the sure foundation for your times, a rich store of salvation and wisdom and knowledge; the fear of the Lord is the key to this treasure.